|

 "De brack sojers so presumptious !”
 This he

-that the apparition of a black soldier must a
+that the apparition of a black soldier must amaze

 from the chrysalis might astound his fellow-grubs.